DigiNode-Tools/diginode-tools/docs/suggested_hardware.md

 [Amazon.co.uk](https://amzn.to/3IjCkRV)
 [Amazon.com](https://amzn.to/3R5abSN)
 [Amazon.ca](https://amzn.to/3P1YcDA)
-Note: The Flirc case is made of aluminium, and the entire case acts as a heat sync.
+Note: The Flirc case is made of aluminium, and the entire case acts as a heat sync to keep your Pi cool.
 It does not inculde a fan.
 During the intial sync of the blockchain it can get quite hot, but the rest of the time is should be fine.
 If you choose a case without fan make sure it has passive cooling of some kind.
 ![Flirc case](/images/flirc_case.png)

 ## Orico USB 3.1 10Gbps USB-C SSD Enclosure